JMcbeath1966/Green-Cuisine/readme.md

     - Sorting by *Author* or *Recipe Name* works accordingly:
         - ascending (alphabetical A-Z)
         - descending (alphabetical Z-A)
-    - Sorting by *Last Edited* works accordingly:
-        - ascending (oldest to newest)
-        - descending (newest to oldest)
-    - Sorting by *Total Time* works accordingly:
-        - ascending (shortest to longest)
-        - descending (longest to shortest)

 ### Validators

 **HTML**
 - [W3C HTML Validator](https://validator.w3.org) - I removed all Jinja coding from the html files and tested on that basis.
 The errors seen from the W3C checker all relate to erros caused by removing the Jinja code, e.g. expecting to see a doctype first, the head element is missing - all related to html elements that do not appear in any of the files apart from the base.html.
 Otherwise there were no errors in the html.
-Results [here]()
+Results [here](https://github.com/JMcbeath1966/Green-Cuisine/tree/main/static/images/html-css-test-results)

 **CSS**
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) -
-- CSS code passed first time with no errors.Results [here]()
+- CSS code passed first time with no errors.Results [here](https://github.com/JMcbeath1966/Green-Cuisine/blob/main/static/images/html-css-test-results/css-stylesheet-testpass.png)

 **JavaScript**
 - [JShint](https://jshint.com/)
-- JShint code passed first time, with 2 warnings.Results [here]()
+- JShint code passed first time, with 2 warnings.Results [here](https://github.com/JMcbeath1966/Green-Cuisine/blob/main/static/images/html-css-test-results/jshint-test.png)

 **Python**
 - [PEP8 Online](http://pep8online.com/)
-    - All `.py` files are completely PEP8 compliant!
-Results [here]()
+    - pycodestyle was used in the CLI to test compliance to pep8 and the file test 'threw' no errors

 ### Compatibility